Overview User Guide Tech Specs Reviews(...)

 set up multi room music

 Step 3.
-Now, you can select all Alexa devices under the same WiFi to connect.
-Choose a name from the list to create a new Multi-Room Music group.
+Select all the Alexa devices you want to include in the group.
+Choose a name from the list (like "Downstairs") or create a custom name.

 play amazon music on multiple alexa devices

 Step 4.
-You can use voice commands to play Amazon Music on multiple Alexa devices.
-For example, "Alexa, play [song/artist/playlist] on [Multi-Room Music group name]."
+You can now use voice commands to play Amazon Music across the entire group.
+Just say, "Alexa, play [song/artist/playlist] on [your group name]."

 Part 7.
 In Conclusion